 You want to eliminate the time and tedium involved in managing your technology and take advantage of SAP’s standard business processes and preconfigured capabilities.
 And your CFO has indicated he or she would like to see a shift from hefty capital investments to ongoing operational expenses.
 Still, you’re not sure you’re 100% committed to SAP’s defined processes.

-S/4HANA STE provides a sound alternative.
+S/4HANA Private provides a sound alternative.
 In this deployment model, you have your own SAP database within HEC (SAP’s datacenter) with an independent instance of the application and its supporting infrastructure.
 It’s inherently secure, because your data is isolated, and availability and performance are not dependent on shared resources.
-SAP also provides some good incentives for choosing STE, including access to standard business processes along with the ability to extend those processes without performing modifications, easy integration with APIs white listed by SAP, and upgrades twice a year with some flexibility on timing.
+SAP also provides some good incentives for choosing Private, including access to standard business processes along with the ability to extend those processes without performing modifications, easy integration with APIs white listed by SAP, and upgrades twice a year with some flexibility on timing.

 Advantages: Predictable OpEx costs, improved business agility, innovation cycles with flexibility.

 If your primary driver is standardization, consider this option:

 Right now, SAP Public might be the truest example of everything the cloud is meant to achieve.
 It’s what it sounds like: an architecture and configuration where a single instance of S/4HANA is shared by a number of different

 companies.
 Your business information is partitioned, keeping your data separate and secure, but because you are pooling resources, you can take advantage of real cost efficiencies.